✨ Get FREE delivery on orders over £30 ✨

 A number of factors may make arousal non-concordance more likely, including stress, burnout, tiredness, lack of energy or you just simply weren’t feeling it in the moment.

-There is nothing wrong with you. you are a human being with hundreds of different influences in your day-to-day life, real life is not like the books, movies, or porn we’ve grown up on.
-In these stories everyone wants sex, and has it regularly with ease, like flicking on a switch.
+Yeah... not quite the reality for most of us.
 Real life is complicated with daily plot twists which affect our mental, physical and sexual health.
+From work stresses, to childrearing, to simply existing in a time of intense political and social stress, we're all balancing huge demands on our emotional selves.
 If you feel like you don’t want sex as much as you ‘should’ or you’re not often turned on ‘enough’, remember that there is no minimum threshold for sexuality, it is all relative to you and your desire.

 Recognising that arousal is not black and white can be the first step to understanding yourself and others through a different lens.